jayshrivastava/blockbox-web/README.md

 As users rate movies, their data is also streamed in real time to MongoDB, so the dataset is consistently updated.

+Also [here](https://datascience.stackexchange.com/questions/10844/benchmark-datasets-for-collaborative-filtering) are some good collaborative filtering datasets.

 ## Development

 ### Overview